 11. Introduce Changes the Right Way

 The question of how to roll out new digital tools to your team is a key one because without buy-in from your employees, the money and effort spent attempting to bring about efficiency can instead cause a blockage.

 “Without the backing of C-level executives and department leaders for proposed efficiency-enhancing initiatives, it’s hard to get employees on board and harder still to know who’s in charge when leadership questions arise.”

 Often, new tools are viewed as a magic wand that will improve business efficiency simply by being present.
 The reality, of course, is that the success of tools is often down to your work environment and communication.
 To make the most of all the benefits tools can bring (automation, limiting risk, process management and more) it’s essential that your business also has a culture of open communication and feedback.
 Moreover, it’s vital to see the introduction of a new tool (or process for that matter) as a company-wide venture, not simply for the IT department to roll out and manage.

 A great HR team can make all the difference when it comes to how efficient employees are in their roles.

 From managing onboarding so that new employees grasp your processes quickly, to understanding how employees feel in terms of morale, a great HR team is a critical component of your company.
-The very best HR teams dedicate time to understanding the company landscape, be it through Pulse Surveys or informal meetings—but also in communicating the values and news to the wider team.
-Engaged employees are consistently more effective in their work, and so, it’s always worth investing in an experienced HR team to maximize company efficiency.
+The very best HR teams dedicate time to understanding the company landscape, be it through Pulse Surveys or informal meetings, but also in communicating values and news to the wider team.
+Engaged employees are consistently more effective in their work, and so it’s always worth investing in an experienced HR team to maximize company efficiency.